 This article is from our digest of publications relating to Disability Discrimination that also includes:

 In the United States of America, there is no right to speak, 'fighting words.'
 Fighting words are words without social value that are directed to a specific person and would provoke a reasonable member of the population about whom the hateful words are spoken.
 A person may not speak an anti-disability statement or racial epithet to another person; for example.
 The line is drawn - if the words are likely to cause the listener to react violently they are considered to be fighting words.
 Under the First Amendment, people do have a right to speech another person does disagree with and to speech that is either hateful, offensive, or both.

-A survey of People with Disabilities, caregivers and others who interact with people who experience forms of disabilities in the year 2012 found some interesting results being presented.
+A survey of People with Disabilities, caregivers and others who interact with people who experience forms of disabilities found some interesting results being presented.
 Part of the survey asked, 'How did you react' Another portion of the survey asked questions such as, 'Where did you experience disability hate-speech,' and another question in the survey was, 'When did this happen.'